-(e) Referral to Board.

-- (1) If the violation is not corrected within the time specified, the Zoning Administrator must forward the record of this matter to the Board of Municipal and Zoning Appeals and request the Board to schedule a hearing. - (2) On receipt of the request, the Board of Municipal and Zoning Appeals must promptly schedule the matter for a hearing, to be held as soon as practicable.

-(f) Decision.

-- (1) If, after notice to the parties and an opportunity to be heard, the Board of Municipal and Zoning Appeals finds that a condition, restriction, or limitation imposed under this subtitle has been violated, the Board may take any 1 or combination of the following actions: - (i) revoke the conditional use; - (ii) suspend the conditional use subject to completion of corrective action or other condition set by the Board; or - (iii) affirm the conditional use, subject to a schedule for corrective action, with provision for automatic termination if the schedule is not met. - (2) The Board's findings must be specifically documented in the record.
+- (e) Referral to Board. - (1) If the violation is not corrected within the time specified, the Zoning Administrator must forward the record of this matter to the Board of Municipal and Zoning Appeals and request the Board to schedule a hearing. - (2) On receipt of the request, the Board of Municipal and Zoning Appeals must promptly schedule the matter for a hearing, to be held as soon as practicable. - (f) Decision. - (1) If, after notice to the parties and an opportunity to be heard, the Board of Municipal and Zoning Appeals finds that a condition, restriction, or limitation imposed under this subtitle has been violated, the Board may take any 1 or combination of the following actions: - (i) revoke the conditional use or sign; - (ii) suspend the conditional use or sign approval subject to completion of corrective action or other condition set by the Board; or - (iii) affirm the conditional use or sign, subject to a schedule for corrective action, with provision for automatic termination if the schedule is not met. - (2) The Board's findings must be specifically documented in the record.
 (Ord.
 16-581; Ord.
-17-015.)
+17-015; Ord.
+22-181.)